 There are so many beautiful and powerful African names for boys and girls to choose from!
 I hope you were able to add a few of these to your list!
 Which was your favorite?

 Check out our other baby name lists if you are still on the baby name hunt.
-Try the coolest girl names, coolest boy names, rare girl names, and powerful boy names for inspiration.
+Try the coolest girl names, coolest boy names, rare girl names, rare boy names, and powerful boy names for inspiration.
 Good luck picking out the right one for your baby-to-be!